RuslanYapparov/java-explore-with-me/README.md

 1. User management - adding, activating, viewing and deleting;
 2. Moderation of events posted by users - publication or rejection;
-3. Manage compilations - add, delete and pin collections of events on the main page;
+3. Manage compilations - add, delete and pin compilations of events on the main page;
 4. Manage categories - add, change and delete categories for events.

 ---